-5. Bush fire risk mitigation
+5. Bush fire risk treatment and mitigation

-The following subsections outline how the proposed LSP development will mitigate the inherent bush fire risk to life, property and the environment to achieve a suitable and effective bush fire management outcome for the site.
-This will be achieved by meeting performance criteria and associated acceptable solutions in accordance with PFBFP Guidelines.
-Where applicable, these measures are illustrated on an aerial image of the project area in Figure 11 to assist with implementation of the FMP.
+The following subsections outline how the inherent bush fire risk to future life and property will be mitigated to achieve a suitable and effective bush fire management outcome for project area.
+This will be achieved by complying with performance criteria and associated acceptable solutions in accordance with PFBFP Guidelines.
+Where applicable, these measures are illustrated on an aerial image of the project area in Figure 9 to assist with implementation of the FMP.